 The company was also showing its 28mm Secteur 28 Road Tubeless tire that was originally designed for Française des Jeux cycling team for the Paris Roubaix race.
 The tire is now finally available to the masses, and could make for a great gravel tire option.

 “Experienced” cyclists may remember IRC Tire, as the company had some of the more popular mountain bike and road tires in the Mythos and the Paperlite clinchers a while back.
-After a few quiet years, IRC is back, and a focus on tubeless tires, including cyclocross, is where the company sees an opportunity.
+After a few quiet years, IRC is back with a focus on tubeless tires, including cyclocross, is where the company sees an opportunity.
 The company’s first offering will be the Serac CX, offered in a 32c width and features a 120tpi casing and butyl-lined, UST certified casing and bead.

 The tread looks like a little like the award-winning, versatile Specialized Captain 2Bliss cyclocross tire tread featured in Issue 20, but a bit narrower, making it UCI legal.
 We doubt that many potential customers will be concerned with UCI rules, and think a bit more volume may help the average racer ride faster, but the tread looks like a good do-it-all option.
 Price is TBD.
 Stay tuned as we put an early model to the test.